scikit-hep/scikit-hep.github.io/pages/developers/style.md

 [Black](https://black.readthedocs.io/en/latest/) is a popular auto-formatter from the Python Software Foundation.
-One of the main features of Black is that is "opinionated"; that is, it is almost completely unconfigurable.
+One of the main features of Black is that it is "opinionated"; that is, it is almost completely unconfigurable.
 Instead of allowing you to come up with your own format, it enforces one on you.
 While I am quite sure you can come up with a better format, having a single standard makes it possible to learn to read code very fast - you can immediately see